vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

     url: /assets/2025-06-05/SAPDeliveries.pbmx
 ---
 A couple of weeks ago, we took introduced SAP BTP and the SAP Integration Suite.
 We discussed how to [connect an integration flow to Peakboard Hub](/Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.html).

-In this article we will discuss how to build an Integration Flow that exposes a JSON endpoint to be called by an Peakboard application.
-This new Integration Flow internally calls an RFC function module in SAP.
-The SAP system is connected to BTP via a cloud connector.
-This is a typical scenario for customer who still have on prem SAP systems, but want to use BTP and the Integration Suite for their communication to the non-SAP world like Peakboard.
+In this article, we will explain how to build an integration flow that exposes a JSON endpoint that can be called by a Peakboard application.
+This integration flow internally calls an RFC function module in SAP.
+The SAP system is connected to BTP with a cloud connector.
+This setup is typical of a customer who has on-prem SAP systems, but would like to use BTP and the Integration Suite to communicate to the non-SAP world (like a Peakboard application).

 ## The RFC function module